opencomputeproject/onie/docs/_sources/design-spec/kernel.txt

 codes can be ported from a similar hardware platform, like a P2020 reference platform.

-If the platform uses a non-standard reset mechanism, e.g. to reset the board it is required to write to a CPLD, that code would live in the platform support C file.
+If the platform uses a non-standard reset mechanism -- for example, to reset the board, it is required to write to a CPLD -- that code would live in the platform support C file.

-Here is a snippet from a platform support C file for a P2020 based platform:
+Here is a snippet from a platform support C file for a P2020-based platform:

 .. code-block:: c